GM extends vehicle production cuts due to global chip shortage

 Consumers have stocked up on laptops, gaming consoles and other electronic products during the pandemic, leading to tight chip supplies.
 They have also bought more cars than industry officials expected last spring, further straining supplies.

-The chip shortage has affected many automakers, including Toyota, Volkswagen, Stellantis, Ford Motor Co, Renault, Subaru, Nissan, Honda and Mazda.
+The chip shortage has affected many automakers, including Toyota, Volkswagen, Stellantis, Renault, Subaru, Nissan, Honda and Mazda.

-Asian chipmakers are rushing to boost production but say the supply gap will take many months to plug.
-German chipmaker Infineon said the shortage would worsen in the near term.
-The chip shortage is expected to cut global output in the first quarter by more than 670,000 vehicles and last into the third quarter, IHS Markit said.
+VW said Tuesday it expects chip supply to remain tight in the first half of the year.

-AutoForecast Solutions on Tuesday updated its estimate for lost production this year, saying the global industry could lose almost 1.3 million vehicles.
+AutoForecast Solutions on Tuesday updated its estimate for lost production this year, saying the global industry could lose almost 1.3 million vehicles as a result of the shortage.
 GM could lose an estimated 111,450 vehicles, the forecasting firm said.

 Honda and Nissan said on Tuesday they would sell 250,000 fewer cars in total this financial year due to the chip shortage.